-We receive a lot of WCAG 2.1 AA audit requests for web applications and websites.
-Here’s what buyers should know about web app accessibility audits.
+Here’s what buyers should know specifically about web application accessibility audits.

 If your web app is only designed for desktop use, then it usually makes sense to get a desktop only audit (vs. a desktop + mobile).
 This saves about 30% of the cost on your quote because we don’t have to conduct a mobile audit.
+Desktop audits typically use Windows, Chrome browser, and NVDA screen reader as the primary testing environment.

 Personas / Roles